twansolo/kraven/DEPLOYMENT.md

 1. **Edit `docs/index.html`**:
    - Update footer links to point to your repository
-   - Replace `yourusername` with your GitHub username
+   - Replace `twansolo` with your GitHub username

 2. **Edit `docs/_config.yml`**:
    - Update `url` and `baseurl` with your GitHub username